|A 2.5 m wide cycle-path of concrete, unbroken for 5.5 km in|

 This stretch has been completed for some time, and work is now taking place on improving other routes to the same standard.

 The effort put into these paths pays off in allowing cyclists to ride very quickly, take a direct route and to do this in great safety.
 The road which is paralleled by this route has an 80 km/h (50 mph) speed limit, but has relatively little traffic due to not being the signposted route for drivers and due to there also being a motorway which offers drivers the choice of 120 km/h.

 |Older junction before it was upgraded in 2009|

 Here's an example of a van driver giving way to the cycle path.
 In this photo you can see clearly how at this junction the cycle path remains on the same level while drivers who wish to cross it have to go over a bump caused by the different levels.

 This photo taken over my shoulder at an older junction shows a driver giving way as he turns into a side road.
 You can see how the cycle path is apart from the road at the point of the give-way.
 This allows space for one car length between the road and the cycle-path.

 |The new way to cross a side-road.
 Very clear priority for|

 These routes are extremely popular, both with commuting adults and with school children.
 A very fast friend who lives around the corner from me travels 30 km each way along this route to get to work in Groningen.
 At the same time, parents have few fears that their children will not be safe travelling on such a well engineered route.

-I have more examples of how cycle facilities in this country help cyclists to make more direct, faster journeys.
+Read other blog posts about how cycle facilities in this country help cyclists to make more direct, faster journeys.

 The route features on our Cycling Study Tours.
 However, if you're impatient, you can get a glimpse of what it looks like to ride along it by looking at a series of stills and films that I put online here.